Aston Villa reports 'significant' virus outbreak - WHIZ News

-BIRMINGHAM, England (AP) — Aston Villa reported a “significant” coronavirus outbreak and closed its training ground on Thursday, a day before a scheduled FA Cup home game against Liverpool.
+BIRMINGHAM, England (AP) — Aston Villa reported a “significant” coronavirus outbreak and closed its training ground on Thursday, putting in jeopardy its scheduled FA Cup home game against Liverpool.

 “Discussions are ongoing between medical representatives of the club, the Football Association and the Premier League,” Aston Villa said in a statement.